The following professionals lent their expertise to this article:

 • ADEA GoDental

 Sponsored by the American Dental Education Association, the GoDental website offers a wealth of information and advice for students interested in careers as dentists or dental hygienists.
-Visitors will find guidance on applying and paying for school, degree curriculums, information on networking events, and more.
+Visitors will find guidance on applying to and paying for school, degree curriculums, information on networking events, and more.

 • American Nurses Association – Nursing Students